pkhuong/pkhuong.github.io/source/_posts/2020-02-01-too-much-locality-for-store-forwarding.markdown

 ---

 <small>Apologies for the failed [Cake reference](https://www.youtube.com/watch?v=K3DRkVjuqmc).<br/>
-2020-02-02: Refer to Travis Down's investigation into this pathological case for forwarding.</small>
+2020-02-02: Refer to Travis Downs's investigation into this pathological case for forwarding.</small>

 I've been responsible for [Backtrace.io](https://backtrace.io/)'s crash analytic database[^started-work] for a couple months now.
 I have focused my recent efforts on improving query times for in-memory grouped aggregations, i.e.,